MichaelKohler/reps-voting-analysis/README.md

 ```
 $ npm install
+$ cp config.sample.json config.json
 $ FETCH_REPS=true npm run reminder
 ```

+Add the required information to the ```config.json``` file.
+For the `votingResultsFilePath` path, download the voting result page (the one with the comments) locally (HTML).
+For the reminder, you don't need to fill out anything else apart from the `votingResultsFilePath`.

 The output will contain a CSV.
 Subsequent calls don't need to include the `FETCH_REPS` env variable, as the data should be already there.